 - Conversation details — Detailed information is shown for each recorded conversation on the call details screen.

 - Participant sets

-- Web-based media player — The Verba media player is a feature-rich multimedia tool that supports easy in-depth analysis of media recordings.
+- Web-based media player and viewer — The Verba media player and viewer is a feature-rich multimedia tool that supports an easy in-depth analysis of media recordings.

 - Verba Offline Player

 - Sharing and publishing conversations — The recording system provides a secure and traceable way to share recordings among various members of your organization.